 Note: This species is adapted to Southern Ontario (Zone 5-7)

-A very exciting new species for 2021!
-Vigorous growing herbaceous perennial that will reach seven feet tall with a four foot spread.
+Vigorous growing herbaceous perennial that will reach seven feet tall with a four-foot spread.
 Above-ground portion dies back in winter like other perennial wildflowers.
 Plate-sized light pink blooms emerge from July to September, attracting butterflies and hummingbirds.
 It may take two or three years for the plant to produce flowers.
 Blooms last only one or two days, but this plant can produce up to 20 flowers in a day.

-Found naturally in marshes, swamps, and floodplains and prefers moist, acidic soil rich in organic matter.
+Found naturally in marshes, swamps, and floodplains, it prefers moist, acidic soil rich in organic matter.
 Full sun will assist in producing the best blooms.
 Well suited for a rain garden or moist garden area.
 Sure to be a feature attraction in your summer garden!